-Fake examples will show a nearly perfect profile fit and the black frame border will be perfectly straight.
-The clarity of the blue and black frame will be either perfectly clear or very blurry.
-You’ll also notice that the diagonal direction of the dot matrix of the blue frame will be either very fuzzy or at a roughly 70 degree angle.
+Fake examples will show a nearly perfect registration fit and the black frame border will be perfectly straight.
+The clarity of the blue and black frame will either be perfectly clear or very blurry.
+You’ll also notice that the diagonal direction of the dot matrix of the blue frame will either be very fuzzy or at a roughly 70 degree angle.

 Fake examples will either look too good to be true or showcase thicker arms on letter parts that should be thin as specifically indicated above.

 Let’s flip the card over and have a look at the back.
 Here are the distinguishable identifiers for spotting authentic examples of the 1985 Topps Mark McGwire rookie card from the back of the card:

 Observe the notable font differences on the header of the card.
 Authentic examples will show a mildly fuzzy but highly legible font style.
 The ‘N’ in “Claremont” is highly readable even if it looks imperfect.

 Fake examples will show either much clearer or more blotchy font styles.

 Notice the differences in the green cardboard.
 Authentic examples will showcase a slight change in color from the outside border to the interior border that houses the personal facts.

 On fake examples, the green will be either nearly the same color or much more distinguishable.